THESE 3 THINGS ARE ATTRACTING COCKROACHES TO YOUR HOME

 Cockroaches are cold-blooded insects so they struggle to survive in the extreme cold.
 But it has to be a sudden change in temperature to kill them and not a gradual one as their bodies will adapt and they’ll survive.

 If you’re going to freeze them, place the bag immediately in the freezer and leave it there for 5 -7 days to make sure any egg cases are dead.

 Although the adults will die before this, the eggs will take longer to perish.
 After this time, put the bag with vacuum contents outside for garbage collection.

 It’s almost impossible to make your home 100% cockroach-proof because there are so many ways they can enter, such as in infested grocery bags or through gaps under external doors, and they can infest even the cleanest of houses, but these practical tips on how to keep cockroaches out will help limit the ways they can get in, and hopefully prevent any future infestations.

-There are treatments that you can carry out yourself to eliminate a low-level problem if you feel comfortable with DIY pest control.
+There are treatments that you can carry out yourself without an exterminator to eliminate a low-level problem if you feel comfortable with DIY pest control.
 If not, call a professional pest control company that has experience in dealing with cockroach infestations and can eliminate them for you.